Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 What is the Kansas homestead refund?

-The SAFESR program, also called Kansas Property Tax Relief for Low Income Seniors, refunds 75% of all property taxes paid.
+The SAFESR program, also called Kansas Property Tax Relief for Low Income Seniors, refunds up to 75% of all property taxes paid.
 It is available to homeowners who are at least 65 years old for the entirety of the year and have a total household income and home value below preset limits.

 Photo credit: ©iStock.com/tomofbluesprings